Skip to main content

 • Withdrawal from studies is governed by Article 30 of the Study and Examination Regulations of the University of South Bohemia.

-• The date of termination of studies is considered to be the day on which the written declaration for withdrawal is submitted to the faculty.
+• The date of withdrawal from studies is considered to be the day on which the written statement (application) for withdrawal was delivered to the faculty.

 Successful Completion of Studies